 Mushroom’s physical and virtual appliances are hardened and secured with the built-in firewall.
 The base firewall capabilities are included with every Mushroom appliance.
 Ongoing firmware updates ensure new security patches are applied to protect your network.
 With the optional Cloud Relay Service, Mushroom appliances connect to the Mushroom operated Cloud Relays with the multi-path overlay tunnels support AES-128 and AES-256 encryption to protect against eavesdropping, tampering and message forgery and leverage TLS 1.2 with SRP (Secure Remote Password) protocol authentication with protection against dictionary attacks.
 Cloud Relays are based on a secure network architecture with strict traffic flow policies.
 Comprehensive monitoring of inbound and outbound communications is done to detect threats such as Denial of Service (DoS), Distributed Denial Of Service (DDoS), flooding, software/logic attacks, Man in the Middle (MITM) attacks, IP spoofing, port scanning and packet sniffing.
 Additionally, redundant telecommunication providers as well as additional capacity protect against the possibility of DoS attacks.

 Cloud delivered Next Generation FireWall (NGFW) and Unified Threat Management (UTM) services are available as VNF (Virtual Network Function) services that can be service-chained to your Mushroom Cloud Relay.
 Every workflow is moving to the cloud and so should your security perimeter in order to improve your security posture.
 Since your security infrastructure is managed by us in the cloud, there is nothing to update or upgrade.With Mushroom’s cloud delivered NGFW and UTM services, all the work is done in the cloud for you.
 Your office is connected to your Mushroom Cloud Relays with the secure encrypted tunnel and the security functions are delivered to you from the cloud.
-The security functions listed below are available as additional services.
+The Core Security Suite and Advanced Security Suites described below are available as additional add-ons.

 IPS (Intrusion Prevention System) inspects your packets in real-time to identify known threats and malicious activities including SQL injection, spyware, buffer overflows and cross-site scripting from an hourly updated new threat signatures.